Once again we have a snow machine. Bring a few quarters to activate the snow machine. One quarter (25¢) provides approx. 38 seconds of snow.

 NEW FOR 2016 - After many years of faithful service, the 6 channel Mr. Christmas animated light show (with kitbashed FM sound) was retired in favor of a brand new 48 channel Light-O-Rama system with a new higher powered FM stereo transmitter.
 Let it Snow!
 A new on demand, coin (25¢) operated snow machine has been placed into service to "snow" upon the penguin igloo and North Pole region of the display.
 An electronic picture frame previews the other great displays in the area.
 SNOW !!!!
 Yes, we have "snow" Artificial snow, but still lots of fun.

 Bring a few quarters to activate the snow machine!
-One quarter provides approx. 20 seconds of "snow."
+One quarter provides approx. 20 seconds (38 seconds for 2018) of "snow."

 New interactive displays: Push the blue button to hear train sounds and to get some smoke from the smokestack of the train, or push the red button to watch Rudolph's nose flash (can you figure out what Rudolph is "saying"? )